gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 ## Caveats of reflecting Generic Lambdas

 As showed above, reflecting generic lambdas require us to deduce template arguments manually.
 The showned algorithm is far from perfect.
-It may produce oncorrect result with variadic generic lambda, because any number of template parameter can be sent.
+It may produce incorrect result with variadic generic lambda, because any number of template parameter can be sent.
 Here's an example of that:

 ```c++
 magic_call(